Most people have the idea of doing a will in the back of their minds. But there are many reasons why a trust may well be a much better idea.

 2. Trust is a Private Document

 Probate is a public process.
 Anyone can walk into a probate clerk’s office and ask to look at a file.
-Your assets are publically disclosed.
+Your assets are publicly disclosed.
 You may or may not care, but named beneficiaries can become targets of unwanted solicitation.
 Conversely, trusts are private documents.
 Your trustee, perhaps with the assistance of an attorney, takes care of details like selling real estate and distributing money without court supervision or public filing of documents.

 3. Trust Cuts Delays